 Going through a crisis needs a strong mind and body.
 Take care of yourself so you can cope with difficulties and face them without being scared.
 Moreover, you would be able to handle stressful situations with ease.

-If you are having a hard time, it’s okay to stop and recharge yourself to better deal with issues.
+If you are having a hard time, itโs okay to stop and recharge yourself to better deal with issues.
 Sometimes it is better to take time off as this would reset you mentally and have a clearer mind on your perspective.
-Time outs are important as this can help you refocus and allow your mind to be clear of the next steps you need to take.
+Time outs are important as they can help you refocus and allow your mind to be clear about the next steps you need to take.

 You do know the saying that you only live once?
 You only have one life, and you should make the most out of it.
 Instead of drowning yourself in negative energy, realize that your life is too valuable.
 So make it a point to live your life to the fullest.